About International Statistics for Water Services

 Become part of the project

 The most difficult challenge in making this report is to find the right contact person(s) for the countries.
 This single point of contact must be able to deliver, at the same time, data for the water sector and some country indicators.
-If your country is not listed in the Copenhagen report and if you want to volunteer to provide us with the valuable data of your country, please let us know and send us your contact details to IWA@dewatergroep.be
+If your country is not listed in the Toronto report and if you want to volunteer to provide us with the valuable data of your country, please let us know and send us your contact details to IWA@dewatergroep.be

 The making of…

 Renato Parena, honorary chairman of the Specialist Group, for the Italian water services, launched the concept of the survey in the early 1990’s.
 Since that time we have been producing the biennial statistics of water services worldwide.
-To ‘keep up with the times’ we are proud to present the digital edition of the Statistics for the fourth time, which offers more possibilities than ever before.
+To ‘keep up with the times’ we are proud to present the digital edition of the Statistics for the fifth time, which offers more possibilities than ever before.

-Thanks to IWA, we have moved to a digital publishing platform.
-This will enable greater access to the statistics and permit us to update the data on a regularly base.
 Our main concern is the reliability of the data and quality control.
 Of course, it is evident that for the data quality we depend on the single points of contact who provided us with the data.

 Thanks to all water professionals who helped obtain the data for this survey.
 Thanks to their effort we are able to give a valuable overview of important aspects of water services worldwide.